 Most owners recognize their special cats have a distinct cat personality.
 But are there behavior differences between a black cat and an orange kitty?
-Some surveys say cat color matters, though most reputable researchers say otherwise.
+Some surveys say cat color matters, though most researchers say otherwise.
 On the other hand, cat breeds (Siamese, Russian Blue, and so forth) really do have personality types.

 Perception Vs. Reality